RobbieLePommie/php-graph-sdk/README.md

 Please be aware, that there are issues when using the Facebook SDK together with [Guzzle](https://github.com/guzzle/guzzle) 6.x. php-graph-sdk v5.x only works with Guzzle 5.x out of the box.
 However, [there is a workaround to make it work with Guzzle 6.x](https://www.sammyk.me/how-to-inject-your-own-http-client-in-the-facebook-php-sdk-v5#writing-a-guzzle-6-http-client-implementation-from-scratch).

-## Upgrading to v5.x
+## Upgrading to v6.x

-Upgrading from v4.x?
-Facebook PHP SDK v5.x introduced breaking changes.
-Please [read the upgrade guide](https://www.sammyk.me/upgrading-the-facebook-php-sdk-from-v4-to-v5) before upgrading.
+Upgrading from v5.x?
+You must be running php 7.4 or above.

 ## Usage